crcn/mojojs.com/content/docs/1 Guides/0 Architecture.article.md

 Explain why views are separate from controllers
 -->

 Notice the order of these terms - MCV - this is how data flows to the user .
-You typically start with a model, which provides information to the controller, to the view, then finally to the user (model -> controller -> view -> user).
+You typically start with a model which provides information to the controller, to the view, then finally to the user (model -> controller -> view -> user).
 Think of this like layers of your application.

 #### Framework Layers